containerscrew/infratools/README.md

 ## Dynamically change terraform version

 > [!TIP]
-> Terraform is installed using tfenv.
-If you have the `.terraform-version` file in your terraform/terragrunt repository, `tfenv` should detect the version and install it automatically.
+> By default, a version of terraform is installed using `tfenv`.
+If you have the `.terraform-version` file in your `terraform/terragrunt` repository, `tfenv` should detect the version and install it automatically.

-> [!TIP]
-> By default a version of terraform will always come pre-installed in the container, but if you need to change it dynamically, you can use `tfenv`.

-For example, inside the pipeline:
+Or change it yourself, for example, within a pipeline:

 ```shell
 tfenv use 1.5.5